-The first stage of growth away from the Churchtown was along Fore Street.
+The first stage of growth away from the churchtown was along Fore Street.
 Much of the current character of Fore Street, all the way down to its junction with Harmony Road/Victoria Road, dates from the major changes of the first decades of 19th century.
-At this date the Church was heavily altered (1822), new Rectory was built (1822) and the old east-west road re-routed into the newly created Harmony Road.
-It is clear that much of Fore Street was re-built at the same.
+At this date the church was heavily altered (1822), new Rectory was built (1822) and the old east-west road re-routed into the newly created Harmony Road.
+It is clear that much of Fore Street was re-built at the same time most of the surviving buildings are of a similar style and date (stone built, four-square with round arched central doorways); the plots have a regularity, especially on the east side of Fore Street, suggesting an element of planned development.
 Evidence of earlier buildings and streetscapes may have been lost with the demolition or very severe alteration of cottage rows on the west side of the street (although there was always limited development here due to the presence of the glebe).
 Despite the one-sided effect this gives to the streetscape, the sloping length of Fore Street retains a sense of a true village street, with a real mix of commercial and residential buildings.

-Figure 3.10 - The Poachers Free House.
-Fore street has a real mix of commercial and residential buildinas
+Fig 3.3 Fore street has a real mix of commercial and residential buildings

 Free-standing, detached buildings of a variety of styles, sizes and uses step up the hill.
 The streetscape retains much of its old sense of enclosure along its lower stretches, with walled front gardens, some, like those to no 1 Tremodrett Road or the Rectory, on a grand scale, and with greenery and trees making a particular impact, whether along the roadside or in rear gardens and in the hedgerows backing properties on both sides; the impressive mature trees here are surprisingly striking.

-In the higher reaches of Fore Street the overengineered suburban estate-style access road to the Shires slashed through the previously unaltered streetscape of Fore Street; not only is the road-splay insensitively done, but the openness and destructive loss of the rear hedges and trees is a loss of context and setting for the street-scene.
+This sense of enclosure has been damaged in recent years, particularly by the loss of buildings and walls between the Sunday school and the Old Bank, now a wide, bare pavement.
+In the higher reaches of Fore Street enclosure has also been lost, by the openingup and tarmac surfacing of forecourts and side yards of several of the commercial premises for parking (a result especially of the unattractiveness of the main road for pausing or parking), and, even more damaging and much less remediable, the over-engineered suburban estate-style access road to the Shires slashed through the previously unaltered streetscape of Fore Street; not only is the road-splay insensitively done, but the openness and destructive loss of the rear hedges and trees is a loss of context and setting for the street-scene.